-- Reducing the incidence of smoking and vaping in public places - De-normalising smoking and vaping behaviour in public places - Supporting healthy environments for our tamariki and rangatahi.
+- Reducing the incidence of smoking and vaping in public places - De-normalising smoking and vaping behaviour in public places - Supporting healthy environments for our tamariki (children) and rangatahi (young people).

 2. Background

 The Smokefree Environments Act 1990 prohibits smoking in workplaces, education and childcare centres, public transport, passenger services, and certain other public areas, and restricts smoking in restaurants, cafes and casinos.